JoseFilipeFerreira/toolbelt/README.md

 # Toolbelt
-Collection of scripts and dotfiles that follow me on all of my linux adventures
+Collection of scripts, dotfiles and self-created guides that follow me on all of my linux adventures

 ## :hammer: [Powertools](powertools) (.dotfiles)
 Static config files